skuubydooby/Jelly/documentation-payload/Jelly/commands/execute_coff.md

 - T1027

 ## Detailed Summary
-The `execute_coff` command uses a Object File loader to execute object files within a new thread and returning output back to the agent using the implementation of Beacon functions.
+The `execute_coff` command uses a Object File crane to execute object files within a new thread and returning output back to the agent using the implementation of Beacon functions.

 ### Resources
 - [RunOF](https://github.com/nettitude/RunOF)